je-nunez/find_an_auction/README.md

-SDK you have, then some options may be missing (e.g., older versions did not support or expose `--authorized_seller_only value`), and this program only reflects all those underlying item filters and does not explain, or validate or interpret them, then this program does not use a command-line parsing package for Scala, like `scopt`, etc., which is useful in the more normal case where the program controls its own command-line options (which is not the case here,
+SDK you have, then some options may be missing (e.g., older versions did not support or expose `--authorized_seller_only value`), and this program only reflects all those underlying item filters and does not explain, validate or interpret them, then this program does not use a command-line parsing package for Scala, like `scopt`, etc., which is useful in the more normal case where the program controls its own command-line options (which is not the case here,